System Requirements - Logi Info

 Based on load-testing of benchmark data from our Large Enterprise customers, we have established the following recommendations:

-A baseline, minimum number of required CPU cores is determined by the expected number of end users, as follows:
+- Minimum Configuration Cores: The minimum number of required CPU cores is determined by the expected number of end users, as follows:

 Baseline # Cores